Coronavirus digest: Pfizer, Moderna raise vaccines prices in EU | DW | 02.08.2021

 The European Commission said last week that the EU was on course to fully vaccinate at least 70% of its adult population by the end of the summer.

-Overall, 57% of over-18s are now fully vaccinated across 27 nations, EU Chief Ursula von der Leyen said in a statement.
-She warned that people could not put their guards down since the "very dangerous" delta variant was still a threat.
+Overall, 57% of people over 18 are now fully vaccinated across 27 nations, EU Chief Ursula von der Leyen said in a statement.
+She warned that people could not let their guard down since the "very dangerous" delta variant was still a threat.

 Here are the major developments on coronavirus from around the world.

-Fully vaccinated tourists from the EU and US do not have to quarantine upon entering the UK.
+Fully vaccinated tourists from the EU and US do not have to quarantine upon entering the United Kingdom.
 Previously, the UK required vaccinated people to isolate for 10 days upon entering the country.

 The number of confirmed cases in Germany increased by 847 and the death toll rose by 1 on Monday.
 The total number of cases now stands at 3,772,109 and the total number of deaths at 91,660.

-Separately, the German government is reportedly laying the groundwork to roll out a third booster shot for the very elderly, vulnerable people as well as children above 12, according to Bild newspaper.
+The German government is reportedly laying the groundwork to roll out a third or booster shot for very elderly, vulnerable people as well as children over 12, according to the Bild tabloid newspaper.

-Relatedly, New South Wales, home to Sydney, reported 207 locally acquired new cases of COVID, down from 239 a day earlier.
+Relatedly, New South Wales, where Sydney is located, reported 207 locally acquired new cases of COVID-19, down from 239 a day earlier.
 At least 51 of those who were newly detected with the infection spent time in the community while infectious, state Premier Gladys Berejiklian said.

 China reported 98 new cases in the mainland on August 1, compared with 75 a day earlier, according to the National Health Commission.
-This brings the total number of cases to 93, 103, with the death toll unchanged at 4,636.
+This brings the total official number of cases to 93,103, with the death toll unchanged at 4,636.

-Arizona reported more than 2,000 new COVID cases for the second consecutive day, pushing the state's total to 929, 541 cases since the pandemic began a year ago.
+In the United States, Arizona reported more than 2,000 new COVID cases for the second consecutive day, pushing the state's total to 929,541 cases since the pandemic began a year ago.
 It reported 5 deaths on August 1, which brings the total number of known deaths to 18,251.
 Health officials attribute the worsening condition in the state to the highly transmissible delta variant and a low vaccination rate.

-A US Republican report released on Monday claimed that a preponderance of evidence proved the virus that caused COVID came from a Chinese research facility.
-US intelligence agencies are yet to conclude their investigation into the lab leak theory.
+A Republican report released on Monday claimed that evidence proves the virus that causes COVID-19 came from a Chinese research facility.
+US intelligence agencies have yet to conclude their investigation into the lab leak theory.

-Venezuela will receive 6.2 million doses of coronavirus in the coming days through the COVAX program, President Nicolas Maduro said.
-Maduro had previously given COVAX an "ultimatum" to send the doses or return the money it paid for the vaccines.
+Venezuela will receive 6.2 million doses of the COVID-19 vaccine in the coming days through the COVAX program, President Nicolas Maduro said.
+Maduro had previously given COVAX an "ultimatum" to send the doses or return the money it paid.

 rm/dj (Reuters, AP)